-The list method sort and the built-in function sorted can both be used to sort the elements of a given list.
-They differ in the fact that the sort method rearranges the elements of the list in place, whereas the function sorted returns a new sorted list, while leaving the orginal list unchanged.
+The method list.sort() and the built-in function sorted() can both be used to sort the elements of a given list.
+They differ in that the method list.sort() rearranges the elements of the list in place, whereas the function sorted() returns a new sorted list, while leaving the original list unchanged.

 Apart from this difference, both functions have many things in common.
 They both have an optional parameter reverse that takes a Boolean value.
 The value indicates whether the elements have to be sorted in increasing (value False, the default value) or decreasing (value True) order.
-Both functions also have a second optional parameter key that can be used to determine the order of the elements.
+Both functions also have an optional parameter key that can be used to determine the order of the elements.
 This ordering of the elements will be used when sorting the list.

 The parameter key takes a function as its argument.
 This function must take a single argument.
-In case a function f is passed to the parameter key, the order of the elements is not determined by the elements themselves, as is the default behaviour, but is based on the values returned by the function f for each of the element (each element is this passed individually as an argument to the function f).
+In case a function f is passed to the parameter key, the order of the elements is not determined by the elements themselves, as is the default behaviour, but is based on the values returned by the function f for each of the element (each element is passed individually as an argument to the function f).